-Cynthia Bailey Confirms That Her Wedding To Fiance Mike Hill Will Air On ‘RHOA
+Cynthia Bailey Confirms That Her Wedding To Fiance Mike Hill Will Air On ‘RHOA’

 Cynthia Bailey says that she will share her wedding to Mike Hill with the fans of Real Housewives of Atlanta.

 The former runway model and reality star confirmed to Us Weekly that her second wedding will be captured by the Bravo show’s cameras.
 She said that her decision to marry the newscaster in front of millions of viewers was something that she didn’t take lightly.

-She also shared that her fans have watched various moments of her life since she first appeared on the show back in 2009, including her first marriage to her ex-husband Peter Thomas.
-Bailey said that it will be important to her for her fans to see her get it right with Hill.
+She also shared that her fans have watched various moments of her life since she first appeared on the show back in 2009, including her first marriage to her ex-husband, Peter Thomas.
+Bailey said that it will be important for her fans to see her get it right with Hill.

 “It would be totally unfair for them [her fans] not to see my happily ever after,” Bailey said.
 “I want to share it with them because I’m in a great place and I’m happy, and they’ve seen me not always so happy.”